 - Assessment.
 The Dell Client Deployment Assessment is an ROI-based discovery process that helps customers define their current mode of operations, as well as the hard- and soft-dollar value of transforming to an optimized deployment mode.
 Dell uses its PC Optimized Deployment Model to help customers define the maturity of their existing deployment practices and identify specific factors that can be improved. - ☑ Design and Planning.
 Dell's Design and Planning service enables customers to implement automated deployment solutions that have been customized to meet their requirements.
-As part of that service, Dell leverages the experience that it has gained while deploying millions of PCs per year to create a unique deployment plan that is based on each customer's unique requirements. - Management.
+As part of that service, Dell leverages the experience that it has gained while deploying millions of PCs per year to create a unique deployment plan that is based on each customer's unique requirements. - ☑ Implementation.
+Dell utilizes its service capabilities to execute the deployment plan created during Design and Planning.
+This includes the use of the Dell Automated Deployment (DAD) process for companies to fully implement best practices.
+Every implementation is led by a skilled project manager. - Management.
 Dell provides ongoing implementation and continuous updating of best practices in PC deployment.